Skip to main content

 query_list: sub_q_ls

-Here, the Tool originally expects a parameter named query_list, but we map it to the Pipeline variable sub_q_ls, achieving seamless data binding.
+Here, the tool originally expects to receive an input parameter named query_list, but we map it to the variable sub_q_ls in the Pipeline via input:, thereby achieving seamless binding.

-Input mapping is based on the function’s parameter names.
+Input parameter mapping is performed based on the parameter names in the function declaration.

 Example 2: Output Variable Renaming